Independent Living skills (ILS) are those daily activities that are required to take care of oneself, family and a home.

-Recent research has found that those who master the key skills of ILS will be more successful in other parts of their lives.
+This involves the teaching of processes and methods that those with sight have observed and often take for granted.
+There is research to show that those who master the key skills of ILS will be more successful in other parts of their lives.

-The aim is to introduce, develop and apply a range of age appropriate skills, which will enable learners to participate fully in everyday living.
-Support for all students and parents is provided in the development of consistent methods to ensure that tasks are managed safely and independently.
+The aim is to introduce, develop and apply a range of age appropriate skills, which will enable learners to participate fully in everyday living from the moment they arrive.
+The ultimate aim being transitioning into further education as independent citizens.
+As a department the is key to have parental support to aid consisistency and confidence in methods to ensure that tasks are managed safely and independently.

 Key Stage 3

-In Year 7, it is important to embed basic skills such as weighing and measuring, pouring and spreading, mobility around the kitchen and core knowledge about making good food choices.
+In Year 7, it is important to embed life skills such as getting breakfast, organisation, weighing and measuring, and core knowledge about food groups.

 In Year 9, the emphasis is on working with equipment with the additional complexity of following a recipe or using of two pieces of equipment simultaneously.
-During the year, the student will also learn about the use of internet shopping, online banking and the facilities a bank offers plus continually developing and applying skills developed in previous years.
+During the year, students will also learn about the use of internet shopping, online banking and the facilities a bank offers, plus continually developing and applying skills developed in previous years.

 Key Stage 4

-In Year 11, all students will follow the Btec Level 1 Home Cooking course.
+In Year 11, all students will follow the BTEC Level 1 or Level 2 Home Cooking course.
 This provides a selection of breakfasts, snacks and meals that they will be able to produce independently, preparing them for transition into the sixth form.